North Salem, New York

 North Salem is the northernmost town in Westchester County, New York, United States.
 The town, incorporated in 1788, is a suburb of New York City, located approximately 50 miles north of Midtown Manhattan.
 As of the 2020 census, North Salem was recorded as possessing a population of 5,243 people living on a land area of 21.37 square miles.

-Founded prior to the American Revolution, North Salem contains an amalgamation of urban and rural features, including parks, forests, lakes, and horse trails alongside commuter train service and an interstate highway.
+North Salem contains an amalgamation of urban and rural features, including parks, forests, lakes, and horse trails alongside commuter train service and an interstate highway.
 The town has been referred to as "Billionaires' Dirt Road" due to the town's rural characteristics and its relatively high proportion of wealthy residents.

 History

 Before the American Revolution

 The land which currently comprises North Salem has been inhabited for about 12,000 years.
-Prior to the American Revolution, the area which would become the town of North Salem was home to the Algonquian peoples, who lived in the village of Pequenakonck, where the hamlet of Peach Lake is today.
-Although Dutch explorers entered the area in the 1600s, permanent European settlement only occurred in the early 1700s.
+Prior to the American Revolution, the territory was home to the Algonquian peoples, who lived in the village of Pequenakonck, where the hamlet of Peach Lake is today.
+Dutch explorers entered the area in the 1600s; towards the end of the seventeenth century, the land became the property of Stephanus Van Cortlandt, a wealthy New York politician, alongside a significant portion of what is today northern Westchester County.

+Permanent European settlement began in the early 1700s.
+By the late Colonial Era, a single municipality, Salem, had been established in the area, its borders including both future North and South Salem.

 Revolutionary Era

-During the late Colonial Era, what would become North Salem and its neighboring town of South Salem were a single municipality, Salem.
+Circa 1760, Van Cortlandt grandson Stephen De Lancey constructed a manor house on the banks of the Titicus River.
+As De Lancey was a Tory, he sold the building when he returned to England during the Revolutionary War.
+It later was used as a school, the North Salem Academy and in 1890 was purchased by the Town of North Salem and became the town hall.

 After the breakout of the American Revolutionary War in 1776, town residents sided with the revolutionary cause.
 On September 22, 1780, amidst the war, John Paulding and Isaac Van Wart left from what was later known as the Yerkes Tavern, joined by David Williams.
 Their expedition resulted in the capture of the British spy Major John André.
 The foundation of Yerkes (Yerks) Tavern is all that is left of the historic building, once at the intersection of Yerkes Road and Bogtown Road.
-An historic plaque posted on the site reads:On this site stood one of North Salem's early taverns.
+A historic plaque posted on the site reads:On this site stood one of North Salem's early taverns.
 Its proprietor was John Yerkes, who received a license from the town "to operate a tavern or inn for the accommodation and entertainment of travelers" in 1815.

 Early records indicate that this property was owned by the Smith family prior to this date.In late May 1784, soon after the end of the American Revolution, Salem split into two towns.
 What would become known as North Salem was known as Upper Salem for about four years after the split, until an act of the New York State Legislature in 1788 gave the town its modern name.